Christine Daure-Serfaty: Biography

-As a result, many prisoners were, one after the other, saved from certain death.
 Her husband Abraham Serfaty was released from jail in 1991, after seventeen years of imprisonment, torture and isolation, and was immediately expelled (to France).
 Christine Daure-Serfaty was also expelled, without any explanation, after being arrested and detained at a police station for one night.

-It was only after eight years of exile and two months after Hassan II's death, in September 1999, that the couple was authorized by King Mohamed VI of Morocco to return to Morocco.
+After eight years of exile and two months after Hassan II's death, in September 1999, the couple was authorized by King Mohamed VI of Morocco to return to Morocco.

 She was previously married to the French politician Pierre Aguiton, with whom she had a son Christophe Aguiton, a left-wing trade-unionist born in 1953, and a daughter, Lise Aguiton-Moro.

 Christine Daure-Serfaty died on 28 May 2014 in a hospital in Paris.